 INTERFUND ACTIVITY - As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule are payments-in-lieu of taxes and other charges from the government's various functions.
 Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.
-The Division processes certain routine payments, such as payroll through the State Road Fund and allocates those costs to the other governmental funds based on individual projects charged.
-The interfund balances at June 30, 2007 are a result of these routine payments and transfers.

-BUDGETING AND BUDGETARY CONTROL - The Division's expenditures are subject to the legislative budget process of the State, with annual budgets adopted utilizing the cash basis of accounting.
+BUDGETING AND BUDGETARY CONTROL - Except for Parkways, the Department's expenditures are subject to the legislative budget process of the State, with annual budgets adopted utilizing the cash basis of accounting.
 The cash basis is modified at year-end to allow for payment of invoices up to 45 days after year-end for goods or services received prior to year-end.
-Appropriated budgeted expenditures, which lapse 45 days after the end of the fiscal year, are incorporated into the Division's overall financial plan, which includes revenue estimates developed by the Division and the State's executive branch.
-Expenditures are budgeted using natural categories of activity including specific categories of construction, maintenance, and operations, as well as special items.
-Any revisions that alter overall budgeted expenditures for an expenditure category must be approved by the State Legislature.
+Appropriated budgeted expenditures, which lapse 45 days after the end of the fiscal year, are incorporated into the Department's overall financial plan, which includes revenue estimates developed by the Department and the State's executive branch.
+Expenditures are budgeted using natural categories of activity including specific categories of construction, maintenance, and operations, as well as for special items.
+Any revisions that alter budgeted expenditures for the expenditure categories for each division as a whole must be approved by the State Legislature.

-The Division's State Road (General) Fund which includes the State Road Fund and A. James Manchin Fund has a legislatively approved budget.
-However, the coal resource fund, industrial access fund and certain monies reported within the State Road Fund for accounting principles generally accepted in the United States of America purposes, are not considered appropriated funds in accordance with the Division's budgetary reporting policy.
-Accordingly, these funds have not been reported in the Division's Statement of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual (Budgetary Basis) - State Road Fund.
-A reconciliation of the excess of revenues over expenditures and other financing uses for the year ended June 30, 2007, on the budgetary basis to the GAAP basis for the State Road fund follows:
+The Department's State Road Fund (Special Revenue Fund), which includes the A. James Manchin Fund (Special Revenue Fund), has a legislatively approved budget.
+In addition, with the exception of the debt service fund, all divisions included in the financial statements as other governmental funds, have an annual appropriated budget of expenditures.
+However, the capital projects fund, debt service fund, and certain monies reported within the State Road Fund for accounting principles generally accepted in the United States of America purposes, are not considered appropriated funds in accordance with the Department's budgetary reporting policy.
+Accordingly, these funds have not been reported in the Department's Statement of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual (Budgetary Basis) - State Road Fund.
+A reconciliation of the excess of revenues over expenditures for the year ended June 30, 2007, on the budgetary basis to the GAAP basis for the State Road Fund follows:

-Excess of revenues over expenditures - budgetary basis \$ 65,478 Basis of accounting differences (budgetary to GAAP) 6,454 Unbudgeted funds 2,235 Excess of revenues over expenditures - GAAP basis \$ 74,167
+Excess (deficiency) of revenues over expenditures - budgetary basis Basis of accounting differences (budgetary to GAAP) \$ 65,478 6.454 Unbudgeted funds 2,235 Excess of revenues over expenditures - GAAP basis. \$ 74,167

 CASH AND CASH EQUIVALENTS - Cash and cash equivalents are short-term investments with original maturities of 90 days or less.
-Cash and Cash equivalents principally consist of amounts on deposit in the State Treasurer's Office (STO) that are pooled funds managed by the West Virginia Board of Treasury Investments (BTI).
-Interest income from these investments is prorated to the Division at rates specified by the BTI based on the balance of the Division's deposits maintained in relation to the total deposits of all state agencies participating in the pool.
+Except for Parkways, cash and cash equivalents principally consist of amounts on deposit in the State Treasurer's Office (STO) that are pooled funds managed by the West Virginia Board of Treasury Investments (BTI).
+Interest income from these investments is prorated to the Department at rates specified by the BTI based on the balance of the Department's deposits maintained in relation to the total deposits of all state agencies participating in the pool.
 Deposits are available with overnight notice to the BTI.